SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

 ### 7. Run BUSCO using the --long flag

 BUSCO (Simão et al. 2015; Waterhouse et al. 2017) assesses completeness by searching the genome for a selected set of single copy orthologous genes.
 There are several databases that can be used with BUSCO and they can be downloaded from here: [https://buscos.ezlab.org]().
-Let's `cd` to the directory `busco`

 ---
 ##### *** Before running BUSCO, copy the file augustus/config folder to a place where you have writing privileges***